-Graduate students in the course will be creating and posting presentations to examine the use of ABM to explore the role of one of the following spatial processes on disease dynamics: population composition, mobility and movement, contact or social networks, health behavior, policy interventions, or other.
-Each week, you will watch the recorded presentations and respond to their presentation with questions and comments.
+After signing up for a slot, you will select and read a journal article that uses an ABM to explore the role of one of the following spatial processes on disease dynamics: population composition, mobility and movement, contact or social networks, health behavior, policy interventions, or other.
+You will record a 10-minute presentation with visual media (e.g. power point presentation, model demo) to describe the model and the findings.
+You will post the presentation to the presentation discussion board and reply to questions/comments as needed.
+On weeks that you are not presenting, you will watch the recorded presentations and respond to your classmate's presentation with your own questions and comments.